Science Barge: Response

-The public launch of the Science Barge on May 4, 2007 was attended by dignitary speakers including New York City Parks Commissioner Adrian Benepe, New York State Senator Thomas Duane, noted ecological design pioneer John Todd, who in his public remarks called the Science Barge "a crucible for visualizing the city of the future" and United Nations senior adviser Jeffrey Sachs who said that “The Science Barge is not only an invitation to ideas and learning, but to change.”
+The public launch of the Science Barge in New York City on May 4, 2007, was attended by dignitary speakers, including New York City Parks Commissioner Adrian Benepe, New York State Senator Thomas Duane, ecological design pioneer John Todd, who in his public remarks called the Science Barge "a crucible for visualizing the city of the future" and United Nations senior adviser Jeffrey Sachs who said that "The Science Barge is not only an invitation to ideas and learning, but to change."

-In March 2009, the Science Barge was named "Best Class Trip" by New York magazine in its annual "Best Of..." issue.
+In March 2009, the barge was named "Best Class Trip" by New York magazine in its annual "Best Of..." issue.
 In July 2009, GOOD created a short video of the purpose and methods of the Barge.
-In the same month, former CBS News Anchor Dan Rather hosted an episode of "Dan Rather Reports" on the Barge.
+In the same month, former CBS News anchor Dan Rather hosted an episode of "Dan Rather Reports" on the barge.
 A hydroponic greenhouse, inspired by the Science Barge, opened in 2010 on the roof of the Manhattan School for Children.

-The Science Barge has been covered by the New York Times, ABC World News, Voice of America, Science, and the Economist, among others.
-A double-page photo of the Science Barge appeared in National Geographic in March 2009 as part of an issue dedicated to energy efficiency.
+The Science Barge has been covered by The New York Times, ABC World News, Voice of America, Science, and The Economist, among others.
+A double-page photograph of the Science Barge appeared in National Geographic magazine in March 2009 as part of an issue dedicated to energy efficiency.

-Interest in the Science Barge has continued as awareness and public interest in sustainable food production methods and Building-integrated agriculture has grown.
+Interest in the barge has continued as awareness and public interest in sustainable food production methods and building-integrated agriculture has grown.
 During an August 2014 visit to the Science Barge, Westchester County Legislator Catherine Parker said “"I think really that the county government is making such a mandate of doing this.
 I'm hoping that residents will also see that this is the way that they can do their part too."